EdenEast/nightfox.nvim/readme.md

 -- Set the colorscheme, This will set nightfox's config based on the variables above require('nightfox').set()

--- Get the colors from nightfox and util functions local colors = require("nightfox.colors").setup() local util = require("nightfox.util")
+-- Get the colors from nightfox that were set in the call above local colors = require("nightfox.colors").setup()

+-- Get the util functions that the nightfox theme uses local util = require("nightfox.util")

 -- Create a table with the highlight groups that you want to override and the highlight group keys.